heisenberg141/Deep-Learning-from-scratch/linearRegressionWithSGD/README.md

 3. Run the command python3 runner.py to run Double cross validation, and stochastic gradient descent

 ## Result:
-The code yields an accuracy of and MSE loss of 110 over the whole testing data.
+The code yields MSE loss of 110 over the whole testing data.